Humanities

 Upper School English Curriculum

-MLCA’s Upper School humanities program integrates English, French, Latin, and History through a series of interconnected seminars.
-Spanning from the 8th century BC to the 20th century AD, the curriculum emphasizes literature, poetry, and the dialogue between cultures across time.
+MLCA's Upper School humanities program integrates English, French, Latin, and history through a series of interconnected seminars.
+Spanning from the 8th century BCE to the present, the curriculum emphasizes literature, poetry, and the exchange of ideas across cultures and time.

-By examining literature both as a product of its time and as part of an ongoing cultural conversation, students cultivate deep critical thinking, historical awareness, and an appreciation for the enduring questions of human nature.
+By examining literature both as a product of its time and as part of a living cultural inheritance, students cultivate critical thinking, historical awareness, and an appreciation for the enduring questions of human nature.

-It is vital for children to have sound knowledge of their heritage,
+It is vital for children to have sound knowledge of their own and others' historical and cultural heritage.

 HISTORY